Makerfarm i3v Z Motor mount & Coupler Upgrade

 thingiverse

-**9/2/2018 Update** I have since updated to using the M8 leadscrew & remixed cperiod's design of the lead screw nut plates that allow you to use the same Z motor mounts without any changes.
+**9/2/2018 Update** I've upgraded to using M8 leadscrews & remixed cperiod's lead screw nut plates, allowing me to use the same Z motor mounts without any changes.
 You can find his design here: https://www.thingiverse.com/thing:2917730 and I also made a remix of it.
-It has been work quite well.
-I made this for the Makerfarm i3v 10", but it is my understanding this part is the same for the 8" & 12" version also.
+It has been working quite well.
+I designed this for the Makerfarm i3v 10", but it should be compatible with the 8" & 12" versions as well.
 This is for the i3v that uses M5 threaded rod.
-I worked on this design a year ago, but just got back to the design recently.
-I used the design files from the 12" version located here for the dimensions for this: https://github.com/DonKahones/MakerFarm-Prusa-i3v-12-Inch I mount each plastic z motor mount to the wooden frame with 2 - M3x20mm screws & a locknut instead of the original M3x16mm & nuts.
+I worked on this design a year ago, but just got back to it recently.
+I used the design files from the 12" version located here for the dimensions: https://github.com/DonKahones/MakerFarm-Prusa-i3v-12-Inch I mount each plastic Z motor mount to the wooden frame with 2 - M3x20mm screws & a locknut instead of the original M3x16mm & nuts.
 I can make a version for the M8 rod if someone wants that.
-I pretty much worked that out already.
+I've already worked out the details.
 The plastic coupling is 42mm high with 2mm of plastic between where the motor shaft ends & the M5 threaded rod begins.
 It connects to 19mm of the shaft.
-It would be 20mm, but I added a 1mm chamfer at the top & bottom of coupling opening.
-You should be able to slide the coupling all the way down the motor shaft & it will not hit the motor or the plastic mount.
-The procedure I followed to upgrade this was: 1.
-Print out 2 **Z-MotorMount_Rev31.stl** or if you prefer to use the supports your slicer creates print 2 of the **Z-MotorMount_NoSupports_Rev31.stl** You should be able to easily break the supports off with very little filing needed.
-I used a wire cutter to pull the supports at the base away from each other & then use a needle nose pliers as needed.
-2. If you are going to use my plastic couplers, also print 2 of the **ShaftCoupler_M5x20mm_M5x20mm_rev16.stl** parts 3.
+If I hadn't added a 1mm chamfer at the top & bottom of the coupling opening, it would be 20mm.
+You should be able to slide the coupling all the way down the motor shaft without hitting the motor or plastic mount.
+To upgrade this: 1.
+Print out 2 **Z-MotorMount_Rev31.stl** or if you prefer to use supports, print 2 of the **Z-MotorMount_NoSupports_Rev31.stl** You should be able to easily break the supports off with very little filing needed.
+I used a wire cutter to pull the supports at the base away from each other & then used needle-nose pliers as needed.
+2. If you're going to use my plastic couplers, print 2 of the **ShaftCoupler_M5x20mm_M5x20mm_rev16.stl** parts 3.
 Unscrew the set screws in the couplings from the Z motors 4.
-Raise the X-axis up with the threaded rods out of the way & clamp them to the frame some how.
-5. Unscrew the screws holding the wooden z motor mounts to the frame.
-6. unscrew the M3x10mm screws holding the motor to the wooden z motor mounts Before beginning to install this, make sure the plastic z motor mounts fit & file down with a file or rasp so they fit.
+Raise the X-axis up with the threaded rods out of the way & clamp them to the frame somehow 5.
+Unscrew the screws holding the wooden Z motor mounts to the frame 6.
+Unscrew the M3x10mm screws holding the motor to the wooden Z motor mounts Before beginning, make sure the plastic Z motor mounts fit & file down with a file or rasp so they fit.
 I only spent about 2 minutes on each mount filing for fit.
-7. Mount the motors to the new plastic z motor mounts with those same M3x10mm screws 8.
-Before mounting the plastic mounts to the wooden frame insert the M3 locknuts in each mount.
-(It is easier to do this now than later).
+7. Mount the motors to the new plastic Z motor mounts with those same M3x10mm screws 8.
+Before mounting the plastic mounts to the wooden frame, insert the M3 locknuts in each mount (it's easier to do this now than later).
 I use the M3x20mm screws to initially pull it in place.
 I added a photo for this.
-9. Mount each z motor mount to the frame & tighten the M3x20mm screws.
-If you are not using the plastic couplers I provided, attach your couplers similar to instructions below 10.
+9. Mount each Z motor mount to the frame & tighten the M3x20mm screws.
+If you're not using my plastic couplers, attach your couplers according to these instructions: 10.
 Attach M3x16mm screws 7 locknuts to the plastic couplers 11.
-Orient the coupling with the text Up on the top of coupling & press each onto the motor shaft until it is all the way in.
-12. Unclamp your x-axis as needed & insert the M5 threaded rod into the coupling until it is all the way in.
-13. Tighten the 4 - M3x16mm screws until they are tight enough 14.
+Orient the coupling with the text Up on top of the coupling & press each onto the motor shaft until it's all the way in.
+12. Unclamp your X-axis as needed & insert the M5 threaded rod into the coupling until it's all the way in.
+13. Tighten the 4 - M3x16mm screws until they're tight enough 14.
 Check all your connections to make sure nothing came loose during your upgrade.
 My hotend fan came loose when I was doing this.
 15. Turn your machine back on & level your bed.
 That should do it.
 I printed my parts using esun PLA+ yellow filament.
 I used Slic3r Prusa edition 1.40.0 with 40% gyroid infill, .2mm layer height and 3 perimeters.
-The arch I added to the design to give it a little more strength.
+The arch I added to the design gives it a little more strength.
 The only wooden parts left on my printer are the large frame parts.

 Download Model from thingiverse